 These boots fit a bit wide and sloppy for a hiking boot, one major reason that we enjoy them much more for use around town, where their loose fit is a major contributor to their comfort, rather than a detraction.
 While we initially felt the boots were simply too big, we found that wearing a thick sock helps a lot with the extra volume on the inside, and we also notice that the length is spot on for the size, so wouldn't want to size down or we would be risking cramming our toes into a boot too small.

 Since they are designed to be loose-fitting, we actually found them to be quite comfortable.
 This comfort is made even better if you leave the high cuff around the ankle and shin loose, as in, don't pull the laces tight before tying them.
-We should warn you that if you want this boot but also want a snugger, more precise fit, this is difficult to accomplish, since the way the leather is sewn on top of the foot prevents the laces from cinching up too far.
+We should warn you that if you want this boot but also want a snugger, more precise fit, this is difficult to accomplish since the way the leather is sewn on top of the foot prevents the laces from cinching up very much.

 Ease of Use

-For a lace up boot, these are pretty easy to use.
-They feature flat laces that are threaded through four rungs of d-rings at the bottom, and then threaded through two metal lined eyelets higher up on the ankle cuff.
+For a lace-up boot, these are pretty easy to use.
+They feature flat laces that are threaded through four rungs of d-rings at the bottom and then threaded through two metal lined eyelets higher up on the ankle cuff.
 If the laces come unthreaded from these eyelets, then it is a bit laborious to rethread them very quickly, but we found that they usually stay in place.
-Putting the boots on, then, involves simply slipping the foot inside, and then tying the laces in place.
-As opposed to most winter hiking boots that feature laces, we found these boots are most comfortable when you do not cinch them up tight for a snugger fit.
+Putting the boots on, then, involves simply slipping the foot inside and then tying the laces in place.
+As opposed to most winter hiking boots that feature laces, we found these boots are most comfortable when you do not cinch them up too tight for a snugger fit.

 We really like the level of traction offered by the Chillberg.
 Its outsole is made up of 34% recycled rubber, a nice touch, and features a design pattern made up of roughly 5mm deep rectangular lugs well-spaced out on the sole of the boot.
 There is more negative space than surface area of exposed lugs, which gives them a cleat-like effect, allowing them to more easily punch into hard snow surfaces.
 The lugs are also flat on top, providing the surface area to grip on non-snowy surfaces like pavement, dirt, or ice.

-Over the years we have found that a lug pattern similar to the Chillbergs is the most effective for gripping in surfaces like snow and mud, because the pressure is localized into cleats that dig into slippery surfaces better.
+Over the years, we have found that a lug pattern similar to the Chillberg is the most effective for gripping in surfaces like snow and mud because the pressure is localized into cleats that dig into slippery surfaces better.
 Many of the top trail running shoes have a similar lug pattern as these do.

 These boots rest squarely in the middle of the price range when compared to their competitors.
 We also found that they are roughly in the middle in terms of performance as well, suggesting that they offer decent value.
 How valuable they end up being for you likely depends on your intended uses.
-If you're looking for the best winter hiking boot, then we would look to our Editors' Choice winner instead.
 If you want a good-looking boot for wearing around town when snow covers the ground, these are a good bet.

-The Timberland Chillberg Insulated win our Top Pick award for Wearing Around Town based largely on their comfortable and loose fit combined with their more fashionable and appealing design.
+The Timberland Chillberg Insulated are worthy of our recommendation based largely on their comfortable and loose fit combined with their more fashionable and appealing design.
 They stand out in comparison to a genre of boots that either tends to look like giant hiking boots or like small snowboard boots.
 While they are not the top performer in our overall ratings, they are reasonably warm and totally waterproof to six inches, and also feature great traction.
 These are a solid and stylish pair of boots.

 — Andy Wellman